-Karen Fogle has been the director of Chrysalis School, a private independent school, since she founded the school 30 years ago.
+Karen Fogle has been the director of Chrysalis School, a private independent K-12 school, since founding it in 1983.
 She started Chrysalis in her home, and along with her dedicated colleagues, developed it into one of the most creative and compelling schools in the greater Seattle area.
-Chrysalis alumni have participated in the Olympics, graduated from top-tier colleges and universities including Yale, became teachers and lawyers, and have found success in the theater and a variety of other venues.
+Chrysalis is known for providing a quality school experience where students have tremendous success.

-Karen Fogle has spent over 30 years researching how people learn and communicate, observing children of all ages and working with parents and teachers from a variety of backgrounds and experiences.
+Karen has spent over 45 years researching how people learn and communicate, observing thousands of children of all ages and working with parents and teachers from a variety of backgrounds and experiences.
 She knows what it takes for a student to reach their full potential.
 Karen is an expert in child development and knows how school success impacts students.
 As an expert in the teaching field, she offers her teaching staff insights and useful information that can be implemented immediately with students.

-In addition to starting an elementary and high school, Karen also started a state- approved clock-hour agency, allowing teachers in Washington to update their credentials through her program, where she leads an active teacher training program.
+In addition to starting an elementary and high school, Karen also started a state- approved clock-hour agency, allowing teachers in Washington to update their credentials through her program, where she has leads an active teacher training program.
 She has earned repeatedly high marks during rigorous accreditation reviews by her peers in the field of education.
-Karen has developed a school design model, GPS™, based on the 30 years of research at Chrysalis.
 She has extensive experience in designing personalized curriculum based on students’ unique learning profiles.

-Karen helps people discover how thoughts, feelings, and behaviors can affect work performance, relationships, success and self-worth.
-Karen shows how understanding people and appreciating their unique abilities can benefit the health of an organization and its employees, improving productivity in the workplace.
+Karen helps people discover how their thoughts, feelings, and behaviors can affect their work performance, relationships, success and self-worth.
+Karen shows how understanding people and appreciating their unique abilities can create a school environment where everyone has learning success.

 Karen has had the opportunity to observe a second generation of Chrysalis learners as graduate’s children are enjoying the Chrysalis experience.